godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Adding a bomb
 -------------

-While both of those are well and good, let's add something we can throw next, let's add a bomb!
+While both of those are well and good, let's add something we can throw next!
+Let's add a bomb!

 Open up ``Bomb.tscn``, which you will find in the ``Scenes`` folder.